Boran/freenac/WindowsGUI/README.WinGUI.txt

 CHANGES:
-v1.2.0.100: fix 'scannow' button, remove error message when writing patchtable. v1.2.0.101 /30.10.06/SB: Deleted systems were not correctly logged, Delection of changes to vlans in Edit Tab improved.
-For DEMO company allow Admin access for all users.
+v1.2.0.100: fix 'scannow' button, remove error message when writing patchtable. v1.2.0.101/30.10.06/SB: Deleted systems were not correctly logged, Delection of changes to vlans in Edit Tab improved.
+For DEMO company allow Admin access for all users. v1.2.0.101/30.10.06/SB: Handling of locates with '/' and not '.' for date seperators.